 - See this website!

-- The geographical vastness and continuing strategic importance of Russia from the days of tsarism and the Romanovs thru the Soviet Union of Stalin and Khruschev to the present Russian Federation of Putin.
+Russia continues to grow as a major political and economic world power.
+Tap into the continuing strategic importance of Russia from the days of tsarism and the Romanovs through the Soviet Union of Stalin and Khrushchev to the present Russian Federation of Putin.

 Solovyov, Bakhtin, Shklovsky, Jakobson, and Vygotsky are just a few of those who left indelible marks on the history of cultural theory and philosophy.

 The classical tradition: Tchaikovsky, Prokofiev, Scriabin, Shostakovich, Stravinsky.
 Not to mention the rich world of Russian bard music (Vysotsky, Okudzhava, Galich), rock n’ roll (Kino, Aquarium) and pop (ViaGRA, Polina Gagarina, Dima Bilan).

 The world’s newest “Silicon Valley” is Skolkovo, outside of Moscow.
 It is a center for the development of nanotechnology, artificial intelligence, and much more.
 In multiple fields of engineering, including aerospace, Russia remains a major driving force.
 Russian carries immense promise in the development of information technology; after English, Russian is the most used language on the Internet.

 Spend a semester or a summer studying in exciting cultural centers such as St. Petersburg and Moscow, or go far off the beaten track to beautiful Siberia!